- What Causes Stress?

 Your spine houses the nervous system.
 Chronic stress of any kind – and let’s face it, we all struggle with this to some degree – can impact muscle tension and contraction, putting uneven pressure on your skeleton and leading to subluxations.
 A chiropractor can help relieve stress’ pressure on your spine and also implement a diet, nutrient, and lifestyle protocol to help you better cope with emotional stress.

-If you struggle with emotional stress on any level and feel suicidal or other detrimental thoughts, please seek someone who can help you.
+If you struggle with emotional stress on any level or other detrimental thoughts, please seek someone who can help you.
 Talking with a therapist can help you work through the emotional baggage that holds your emotions hostage and frees you from emotional stress.